stevenbraham/postcodezoeker/readme.md

 # Credits

 This project uses the [Metro theme](http://metroui.org.ua/) by Sergey Pimenov.
 The photo in the background was taken by [Anthony Delanoix](https://stocksnap.io/photo/GEJ6ML9NHQ).
-This project also relies on the jQuery framework.